bcit-pollination/installation_instructions_pollination/docs/rpi/voting_station_software.md

 Make sure the version is <b>2.9.10.</b>
 :::

+### How to use the RPI voting station software

-### 2. Running the Electron Application
+#### Running the graphical interface

-1. From the root directory, navigate to the touchingscreen_electron folder
+1. From the root directory, navigate to the touchscreen_electron folder

 ```shell
 cd touchscreen_electron